 Natural Cat Food

 While the U.S. Food and Drug Administration does not have a formal definition for "natural" in regard to pet food labeling, AAFCO defines it as "derived solely from plant, animal or mined sources.
-Generally speakingyou should expect that a natural cat food won’t have any artificial flavorings, coloring or preservatives.
+Generally speaking, you should expect that a natural cat food won’t have any artificial flavorings, coloring or preservatives.
 You’ll want to look at the overall formula, though, to make sure it’s a good choice for your feline.
-Stella & Chewy's Absolutely Rabbit Dinner Morsels is made in small batches and minimally processed.
-The rabbit was farm-raised with no antibiotics.
+Made with shredded chicken as its first ingredients, Weruva's Paw Lickin' Chicken is a natural recipe free of BPA, antibiotics, hormones, GMOs and MSG.

 Perfect for cats who: are healthy and of any age (provided the life stage formula is appropriate).